Year 2

 Reading Books

-Please ensure that your child reads a little everyday at home, in addition to the daily reading they do at school.
+Please ensure that your child reads a everyday at home, in addition to the daily reading they do at school.
 We can not stress how important this is in helping your child to become a confident and fluent reader.
+Please send reading books and reading records into school each day.

 Reading at home